 The system is named for the United States Geological Survey's earthquake early warning system.
 That system functions by detecting faster moving, but less destructive, P-waves and alerting residents before the more destructive S-waves arrive.
 Here, we consider the control-plane signals of BGP as the early warning signal for potentially concerning changes to the data plane and end-user traffic.

 In order to facilitate routing between Autonomous Systems (ASes) on the Internet, networks communicate which prefixes they have routes to via BGP.
-As part of this communication, when the reachability of a prefix changes, a network sends a series of updates, called announcements which indicate the impacted prefixes, as well as the path the network would use to reach them.
+As part of this communication, when the reachability of a prefix changes, a network sends a series of announcements called announcements that indicate the impacted prefixes and the path the network would use to reach them.

 These messages necessarily offer a great deal of insight into the current state of the Internet, revealing the gains and losses of connectivity between networks.
-To take advantage of this information, a number of organizations1 run services called route collectors, which peer with many networks, and make the collected update messages available publicly.
+To take advantage of this information, many organizations1 run services called route collectors, which peer with many networks and make the collected update messages available publicly.

 When connectivity changes, upstream networks send BGP updates, which eventually make their way to BGP collectors.

 To develop a sense of these behaviors, we consider some initial observations.
 We consider the resulting update feeds for a handful of different networks.
 We consider two large CDN networks (CDN A, CDN B), a content network (Content), two large ISPs (ISP A, ISP B), and a DNS Root Letter.
-Each type of these networks is architected for different purposes and potentially features different peering policies.
-For each network, we group the updates into 1-minute buckets and consider the number of messages in each bucket, over a one-hour period in January 2021.
+Each type of network is architected for different purposes and potentially features different peering policies.
+For each network, we group the updates into 1-minute buckets and consider the number of messages in each bucket over one hour in January 2021.

 The above figure plots the size of each update bin during that period.
 Here, we see the CDNs, which both feature large deployments and many peers and providers generate the most updates for nearly the entire span, with the content network relatively close behind.
 The ISPs and Root Letters generate significantly fewer updates.
-These dramatic differences in magnitude indicate that the structure, peers, and architecture of a network likely have significant impacts on the corresponding message volumes.
-We therefore must ensure that our system is flexible to changing parameters, as we discuss in the next section.
+These dramatic differences in magnitude indicate that a network's structure, peers, and architecture likely have significant impacts on the corresponding message volumes.
+We, therefore must ensure that our system is flexible to changing parameters, as we discuss in the next section.

 ShakeAlert listens to live feeds from 21 route collectors which are part of RIPE NCC’s Routing Information System (RIS) project2.
-As data arrives from these feeds, it is grouped into minute-long time bins.
-We then count the number of updates in each bin and use an outlier detection algorithm to determine if a bin has an abnormally large number of updates, as compared to other recent minutes.
+Data arrives from these feeds and is grouped into minute-long time bins.
+We then count the number of updates in each bin and use an outlier detection algorithm to determine if a bin has an abnormally large number of updates as compared to other recent minutes.
 In the event such a bin is observed, we generate a Shake.

 To this end, ShakeAlert maintains a sliding window of the count of updates seen in the last w bins, allowing it to avoid storing information about updates more than w bins old.
-Once ShakeAlert has built a history of w bins and the w+1th bin is complete, it considers the count of this new bin, bw+1, relative to those in the previous window.
-While there are a number of potential anomaly detection mechanisms that could be used (e.g. modified z-score and estimates of the standard deviation, static thresholds, and various change detection techniques), we employ a density-based detection mechanism3 4.
+Once ShakeAlert has built a history of w bins, and the w+1th bin is complete, it considers the count of this new bin, bw+1, relative to those in the previous window.
+While some potential anomaly detection mechanisms could be used (e.g., modified z-score and estimates of the standard deviation, static thresholds, and various change detection techniques), we employ a density-based detection mechanism3 4.

 The overall detection process of ShakeAlert

-The underlying basis of our hypothesis is that the largest of these events are generated by large and disruptive changes to Internet routing: routes which carry significant traffic are likely to be heard by many downstream networks and collectors.
-Fundamentally, however, there are many changes that involve large update counts which do not fall into this category.
+The underlying basis of our hypothesis is that large and disruptive Internet routing changes generate the largest of these events: routes that carry significant traffic are likely to be heard by many downstream networks and collectors.
+Fundamentally, however, many changes involve large update counts which do not fall into this category.
 For example, regularly scheduled maintenance for which we withdraw Anycast announcements.

 The contents of the updates in the bin can be further observed to reveal details about the nature of the network event.
 The prefixes in the updates can be used to determine which PoPs and Anycast regions are potentially impacted by the corresponding network changes.
 We can further examine the paths observed across the updates and estimate the upstream networks most likely to be impacted.
-Finally, we can make determinations on the importance of alerts based on how critical they are to inbound CDN traffic.
+Finally, we can determine alerts' importance based on their importance to inbound CDN traffic.

 In our CDN deployment, we use a window w of 360 minutes and k of 5, allowing us to avoid alerting on commonly observed hourly behaviors.
 We also take R to be the distance between the 5th and 95th percentiles of bin sizes observed in the window.
-To increase the operational context, we further subdivide the bins into PoP-specific time series based on the prefixes and paths observed in the updates, alerting on each individually.
-Finally, we consider a number of specific tunings, for example setting minimum alert sizes based on our observations of the network.
+To increase the operational context, we further subdivide the bins into PoP-specific time series based on the prefixes and paths observed in the updates, alerting each individually.
+Finally, we consider a number of specific tunings, for example, setting minimum alert sizes based on our network observations.

-Next, we consider a simple example, demonstrating how shakes appear in the wild.
-In the above example taken from September of 2022, we focus on a specific CDN PoP, noting the much smaller update count along the y-axis and linear scale compared to our earlier figure.
-During this time period, the update counts are almost entirely 0, until they suddenly increase, generating a much larger update count at 12:14, and a second spike shortly after at 12:20, both of which generated shakes.
+Next, we consider a simple example demonstrating how shakes appear in the wild.
+In the above example taken from September of 2022, we focus on a specific CDN PoP, noting the much smaller update count along the y-axis and linear scale than our earlier figure.
+During this time period, the update counts are almost entirely 0 until they suddenly increase, generating a much larger update count at 12:14 and a second spike shortly after at 12:20, both of which generated shakes.
 These updates were caused by an unexpected disruption in connectivity to a provider.

 In order to measure whether or not the shakes represent interesting events, we consider the following analysis.
-For each shake generated over a 30-day period in the summer of 2022, we examine our internal metrics at the corresponding site to determine if we observed anomalous behavior within 10 minutes of the shake.
-For our anomalies, we consider the following: router resets (e.g. a router restarted or otherwise went offline), BGP state changes on a provider link (i.e. a provider BGP session exited the ESTABLISHED state), changes in the announcements announced from a site, and packet loss detected between the corresponding site and at least five other sites.
+For each shake generated over 30 days in the summer of 2022, we examine our internal metrics at the corresponding site to determine if we observed anomalous behavior within 10 minutes of the shake.
+For our anomalies, we consider the following: router resets (e.g., a router restarted or otherwise went offline), BGP state changes on a provider link (i.e., a provider BGP session exited the ESTABLISHED state), changes in the announcements announced from a site, and packet loss detected between the corresponding site and at least five other sites.

-The above figure shows the breakdown of these events over the 30 days.
-Here, we see all buckets had corresponding events for at least 60% of shakes, and on average 80% of shakes had matching events.
-These findings confirm that the largest shakes do indeed correspond with important, and often traffic-impacting, events.
+The above figure shows the breakdown of these events over 30 days.
+Here, we see all buckets had corresponding events for at least 60% of shakes, and on average, 80% of shakes had matching events.
+These findings confirm that the largest shakes correspond with important and often traffic-impacting events.
 However, they further emphasize the breadth of events, ranging from routine maintenance to acute failures, that may generate such shakes.

 ShakeAlert offers a new angle of visibility to our already rich CDN monitoring.
 By pulling its data from an external source, we know it offers fundamentally different insights into the behavior of the Internet.
 In our ongoing work on the system, we are exploring how the data can be further combined with internal monitoring to improve the accuracy of the alerts and enable automated corrective actions.

 Special thanks to the Research Team, Networking Reliability Engineering Team, and all the internal engineering teams who made this work possible.
-Further thanks to a number of external experts on routing data including Emile Aben, Stephen Strowes, and Mingwei Zhang who provided helpful feedback and discussions.
+Further thanks to many external experts on routing data, including Emile Aben, Stephen Strowes, and Mingwei Zhang, who provided helpful feedback and discussions.

 3 M. Gupta, J. Gao, C. C. Aggarwal, and J. Han.
 Outlier detection for temporal data: A survey.
 IEEE Transactions on Knowledge and Data Engineering, 2014.